 Polignano a Mare is a coastal gem before the sparkling waters of the Adriatic Sea.
 This city is perched atop a limestone cliff and boasts unmatched views and atmosphere.
 It is one of the most popular Puglian cities where travellers choose to stay.

 Polignano a Mare is famous for its fabulous beaches.
-It is a spot where you can find many picturesque sandy or pebbly beaches.
-Besides, the cliffs and coves flank the crystal waters of some beaches, adding to their allure.
+There are many picturesque sandy or pebbly beaches, and cliffs and coves flank the crystal waters of some beaches, adding to their allure.

-In addition, the history of Polignano a Mare is one of the unique features that it offers.
-This city has roots back to when Greek settlers founded the settlement of Neapolis in the 4th century BC.
+In addition, Polignano a Mare’s history is one of its unique features.
+This city’s roots go back to when Greek settlers founded the settlement of Neapolis in the 4th century BC.

 The historic centre of Polignano a Mare features white-washed, winding streets with many sites of different cultures.
 It has the Pino Pascali Museum and some old churches, such as the Matrice Church from the 13th century.